All About Attic Insulation

 Several years ago, Boston University researchers led by Dr. Jonathan Levy concluded that approximately nine of 10 U.S. homes are under-insulated.
 Inadequate attic insulation is often a part of the problem, particularly in homes built before modern insulation standards were established.

-The Insulation Institute says, "If your home is more than 10 years old, you likely need more insulation."
+The Insulation Institute says, “If your home is more than 10 years old, you likely need more insulation.”
 In the past, insulation simply filled the gaps between joists.
 As a result, R-15 to R-21 insulation levels are common in older homes.
-Since the wood in the rafters is a relatively poor insulator, thermal bridging across the joists further reduces insulation's effectiveness.
+Since the wood in the rafters is a relatively poor insulator, thermal bridging across the joists further reduces the insulation’s effectiveness.

-S. Department of Energy Recommended Total R-Values
+Department of Energy Recommended Total R-Values for New & Existing Homes

 The following Department of Energy zone recommendations are based on comparing estimated future energy savings to the current cost of installing insulation.
 The DOE gives a range for many locations for the following reasons: